OceanBase logo

 You can use the following methods to quickly experience OceanBase Database.

-Method 1: Use the all-in-one package
+Method 1: Use the All in One installation package

 bash -c "$(curl -s https://obbusiness-private.oss-cn-shanghai.aliyuncs.com/download-center/opensource/oceanbase-all-in-one/installer.sh)"